jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 ### Qualifying questions for VMWare/Citrix control plane

-- Do you have a customer who is an existing client of VMWare/Citrix VDI solution, and they are happy with the product, and they have required skill-set?
+- Do you have a customer who is an existing client of VMWare/Citrix VDI solution, and they are happy with the product, and they have required skill set?
 If yes, VMWare/Citrix solution with Azure can be a good option.
 - Do you need to support hybrid use cases?
 E.g., Some users access desktops on-prem and some users accessing desktops in the cloud.
 If yes, VMWare/Citrix solution with Azure can be a good option.
 - Do you need scale on-prem desktops to cloud based on schedule or load/capacity burst?
 If yes, VMWare/Citrix solution with Azure can be a good option.
 - Do you need to expand compliance, security, and business continuity and disaster recovery requirements to the cloud via single pane of glass?
 If yes, VMWare/Citrix solution with Azure can be a good option.